What is the 5 whys analysis?

 - We’re here to investigate, not to blame

-3. Brainstorm 5 min
+3. Ask “why” 5 min

 - What caused [problem]?

-- What led to [problem]?
+- What decisions led to the [problem]?

 - What are the conditions under which [problem] occurred?

-- What contributed to [problem]?
+- What are the secondary factors that contributed to the [problem]?

 TIP: TAKE A VOTE